Las Vegas company providing mass COVID-19 testing

 Las Vegas, where major sports and entertainment come home to play.
 But keeping visitors and employees safe during a pandemic has its challenges.
 13 Action News anchor Tricia Kean looks at a new Las Vegas company, taking on the growing demand for massive COVID-19 testing.

 Even during a pandemic, the training doesn’t stop for professional mixed martial art fighters.
-In fact, the UFC held its Fight Night 171 only a couple months into the pandemic.
+In fact, the UFC held its Fight Night 171 only a couple of months into the pandemic.

 “We had a very strict and appropriate, safe guideline in place.
 We were able to at that time perform three live UFC events,” says Dr. Jeff Davidson, Chief Medical Consultant for the UFC.